Police officer who alleged workplace bullying before death offered help for 'substantial' work challenges: SPF

 TENSIONS WITH HIS FAMILY

-In their statement on Monday, the police said that interviews showed the officer had "tensions with his family".
+In their statement on Monday, the police said interviews showed that SGT Uvaraja had "tensions with his family".

-"We have informed his parents and brothers (the involved parties) that the following will be disclosed and they have expressed their understanding on the release of the information," said SPF.

-On Jul 13, the police received multiple calls for help at his parents' residence.
+On Jul 13, the police received multiple calls for help at his parents' home.
 When officers arrived, the sergeant was in a dispute with his family over financial matters.

 A day later, the sergeant's mother lodged a police report against him, saying she feared for her safety.
 This was followed by a call for police assistance later in the day by SGT Uvaraja's sister-in-law that he was outside her house.
 He left the area after the police arrived.

+SPF said it had informed SGT Uvaraja's parents and brothers that the information above will be disclosed.

+"They have expressed their understanding on the release of the information," it added.

 On Sunday, Mr Shanmugam and Member of Parliament Derrick Goh paid their respects at SGT Uvaraja's wake held in Yishun.
-Both are MPs for Nee Soon Group Representation Constituency.
+Both are MPs for Nee Soon GRC.

 "In the GRC ... our practice is that the MPs, when they know of a wake, and they are able to, they go for the wake," Mr Shanmugam told reporters, adding that the focus should be on the family and their grieving process.